 We love that they’ve gone the extra mile to create some of the best organic fair trade coffee on the market- putting environmental ethics at the forefront of their concerns as well.

 Trading out of Leeds, Alabama, Higher Ground Roasters is committed to growing and supplying the world with ethical, fresh coffee.
-This coffee company has dedicated their time to creating positive relationships with farmers, consumers and beyond.
+This coffee company has dedicated its time to creating positive relationships with farmers, consumers, and beyond.

 As such, they have established partnerships with non-profit initiatives such as The Appalachian Trail Conservancy, Black Warrior Riverkeepers, and Cahaba River Society.
 In collaboration with these initiatives, Higher Ground works to produce ethical coffee, while protecting important wild areas.